jisshub/Frontend-Developer-Technical-Interview/README.md

 })
 ```

-Here, useEffect hook is called after each & every render.
+Here, useEffect hook is called only after each & every render.

 ## 11. Ways to center a Div element